South American Championship of Champions: Recognition by CONMEBOL as a precursor to Copa Libertadores

-In April 1996, Conmebol's Executive Committee acknowledged the meaning and importance of the 1948 competition as the precursor to the Copa Libertadores (though Conmebol has not come to regard it as an official Conmebol competition), thus Vasco da Gama participated at the 1997 Supercopa Libertadores, former Conmebol competition to which were admitted only the previous Copa Libertadores champions (with Supercopa Libertadores not admitting the participation of winners of other official Conmebol competitions, such as Copa Conmebol).
-As stated by the Conmebol Executive Committee, Vasco da Gama's request for Supercopa participation was accepted "in acknowledgment of the sporting achievement and its historical truth" (as written in the 1996 Conmebol press release on the aforementioned acknowledgment).
-In 2014, Conmebol congratulated Vasco da Gama on the club's 116th anniversary, stating: "Vasco won the first tournament of clubs at a continental level in 1948, which would 12 years later become the Copa Libertadores which they won in 1998, coinciding with the centenary of their founding."
+In April 1996, CONMEBOL's Executive Committee recognised the meaning and importance of the 1948 competition as the precursor to the Copa Libertadores (though CONMEBOL has not come to regard it as an official CONMEBOL competition), thus Vasco da Gama participated at the 1997 Supercopa Libertadores.
+As stated by the CONMEBOL Executive Committee, Vasco da Gama's request for Supercopa participation was accepted "in recognition of the sporting achievement and its historical truth" (as written in the 1996 CONMEBOL press release on the aforementioned recognition).
+In 2014, CONMEBOL website congratulated Vasco da Gama on the club's 116th anniversary, stating: "Vasco won the first tournament of clubs at a continental level in 1948, which would 12 years later become the Copa Libertadores which they won in 1998, coinciding with the centenary of their founding".
+The 1948 South American Club Championship has been regarded as a precursor to Copa Libertadores also at the FIFA website.